Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Remark on linear instability

-A thorough proof of Theorem~\ref{T:instability} is found in \cite[Section 4]{Lin1} in the solitary wave setting and in \cite{ABDF} for a regularized Boussinesq equation.
-The arguments in \cite{Lin1} readily extend to the periodic wave setting.
+A complete proof is found in \cite{Lin1}, for instance, albeit in the solitary wave setting; see also \cite{ABDF} for a Boussinesq equation.
+The arguments in \cite[Section 4]{Lin1} readily extend to the periodic wave setting.
 Here we merely hit the main points.

 Notice that \eqref{E:spec} has a nontrivial solution in $H^\alpha_{per}([0,T])$ for some $\mu>0$, namely a purely growing mode, if and only if

 has a nontrivial kernel in $H^\alpha_{per}([0,T])$.
 Since

 strongly in $L^2_{per}([0,T])$ (see \cite{Lin1} for the detail), the spectra of $A^\mu$ lie in the right half plane of $\mathbb{C}$ for $\mu>0$ sufficiently large while $A^\mu$ converges to $\Pi\mathcal{L}(u)\Pi$ strongly in $L^2_{per}([0,T])$ as $\mu \to 0+$.
 We then examine eigenvalues of $A^\mu$ near the origin in the left half plane of $\mathbb{C}$ from those of $\Pi\mathcal{L}(u)$ via the moving kernel method.
 Specifically, \eqref{E:non-d} ensures that for $\mu>0$ sufficiently small a unique eigenvalue $e_\mu$ of $A^\mu$ exists in the vicinity of the origin that depends upon $\mu$ analytically.
 A lengthy but explicit calculation moreover reveals that